 The Company's objectives in managing liquidity and capital are to safeguard the Company's ability to continue as a going concern and provide the financial capacity to meet its strategic objectives.
-The capital structure of the Company consists of equity attributable to common shareholders, comprising of issued share capital, contributed surplus, accumulated and other comprehensive income and accumulated deficit.
+The capital structure of the Company consists of equity attributable to common shareholders, comprising of issued share capital, contributed surplus, and accumulated deficit.